StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/SHOW PARTITIONS.md

     SHOW TEMPORARY PARTITIONS FROM example_db.table_name WHERE PartitionName = "p1";
     ```

-4. Display the latest partition information of the specified table under the specified db
+4. Display the latest partition information of the specified table under the specified db.

     ```sql
     -- Common partition